open-ephys/next-gen-system/specification.md

 Daughter device - Physical device that acts as a data source, or effector.

+Device type - unique id (enum specified in the API) that identifies device types and specifies the IP core, and device specific API that is used.

 Port - A VHDCI connector that connects a daughter device to the DIO board.

 DIO board - A PCI format card that provides an electrical interconnect between